 - Dividend yield: 3.7%

 As the name implies, this dividend ETF is focused solely on real estate investment trusts (REITs) and related investments.
 So, the companies in this fund own all sorts of real estate—from office buildings and apartments to hotels and even driving ranges.
-Currently, top holdings include industrial property and warehouse owner Prologis (PLD), telecom infrastructure company American Tower (AMT), and other non-traditional real estate investments.
+Currently, top holdings include industrial property and warehouse owner Prologis (PLD), telecom infrastructure company American Tower (AMT), and other real estate investments.
+(Though if you check out the provider site, you’ll see that VNQ’s largest allocation is to the Institutional Plus shares of the Vanguard Real Estate II Index Fund, which is itself a basket of REITs that’s extremely similar to VNQ.)

 REITs are required to pay out at least 90% of their profits to shareholders, which they do in exchange for favorable tax treatment.
-As a result, real estate tends to be one of the highest-yielding sectors; VNQ’s ~4% yield is well more than double that of the S&P 500.
+As a result, real estate tends to be one of the highest-yielding sectors; VNQ’s nearly 4% yield is roughly triple that of the S&P 500.

-Learn more about VNQ at the Vanguard provider site.
+Want to learn more about VNQ?
+Check out the Vanguard provider site.

 Related: 7 Best Banks for Real Estate Investors + Landlords